Collection Development Policies

-The library recognizes that continuous evaluation of the collection is essential to ensure it remains current and relevant to the principles of this policy.
-Deselecting or weeding to remove obsolete and worn material is an integral part of collection development.
+Continuous evaluation of the collection is essential to ensure that the collection remains current and relevant.
 Librarians and faculty are encouraged to continually review the collection and identify materials that should be removed due to condition, age, suitability or other reasons.
-Faculty, librarians, Collection Manager and the Library Advisory Council should work together in determining items to be withdrawn from the collection.

-- The physical condition of the material is bad or beyond repair.
+- The physical condition of the material is beyond repair.

 - Duplicate copies that are no longer deemed necessary for the academic program.

 Materials donated to the library become the property of the library and will be handled as the library deems most appropriate.
 Donated materials may be added to the collection, recycled, offered to other institutions, sold or discarded at the library’s discretion.

 - The library acknowledges materials purchased through financial donations.

 - The library reserves the right to select materials purchased with donated funds.

 - It is the responsibility of the donor to bring gift donations to the library.